kristinemlarson/gnssIR_python/README.md

 python rinex2snr.py at01 2019 75 66 gbm

+required inputs:

 * at01 is the station name
 * 2019 is the year
 * 75 is the day of year (doy)
 * 66 is the snr option type (see the translator code for more information).